-Millions of Americans Switch to Health Sharing Programs as a Result
+Millions of Americans Switch to Health Sharing Programs as a Result of Unsubsidized Premiums

 When the Affordable Care Act went into law back in 2010, there were plenty of people who knew what the inevitable result would be.
 As federally-funded subsidies became available to more and more people, the predatory American medical machine (including doctors, hospitals, and insurance providers) would not hesitate to take this new opportunity to jack up their prices.

 Subsidized & Unsubsidized Premiums

 The result is a market with bloated costs, shady price structures, and an imbalanced subsidy system that leaves many American families stuck with ACA premiums as high as $2000 a month.
 And while the total number of people insured has gone up, we have seen no indication that health care costs in this country are going to start to drop.